Owen Jones attack: Man found guilty of aggravated assault

 Three men were charged with the attack – James Healy, 39, from Portsmouth; Liam Tracey, 34, from Camden, London; and Charlie Ambrose, 29, from Brighton.

-The men appeared in court today for a plea hearing, and all three pleaded guilty to the charge of affray.
+All three men pleaded guilty to the charge of affray.
 James Healy also admitted a charge of assault occasioning actual bodily harm.

 When we get to the sentencing stage of this case, all three men could be facing custodial sentences.